A dependently-typed calculus of event telicity and culminativity: Related and future work

 In this section, we refine the MTT-semantics approach to modification by intersective adjectives \citep{Chatzikyriakidis2013, 2017_Chatzikyriakidis, 2020_Chatzikyriakidis_BOOK}, paying particular attention to the boundedness of adjectivally modified noun phrases.
 We will not consider other kinds of adjectives, leaving them for future work.\footnote{Some proposals on how subsective, privative, and non-committal adjectives should be modeled in MTT-semantics are given in \citet{Chatzikyriakidis2013, 2017_Chatzikyriakidis, 2020_Chatzikyriakidis_BOOK}.}

 We introduce a type $\IntAdj$ of intersective adjectives, and assert that every $\var{adj}:\IntAdj$ gives rise to a predicate over entities, i.e., a function $\Entity\to\Prop$:

-Adjectival modification preserves boundedness.
-That is, unbounded noun phrases such as bare plurals and mass nouns in English (e.g., \emph{cats}) remain unbounded when modified by adjectives (e.g., \emph{black cats}), and bounded noun phrases such as those expressing some delimited quantity (e.g., \emph{two cats}) remain bounded when modified by adjectives (e.g., \emph{two black cats}).
-This is because aspectually, \emph{cats} and \emph{black cats} both yield atelic events, whereas \emph{two cats} and \emph{two black cats} both yield telic events.
+Intersective adjectival restriction preserves boundedness.
+Unbounded noun phrases such as bare plurals and mass nouns in English (e.g., \emph{cats}) remain unbounded under intersective restriction (e.g., \emph{black cats}).
+Likewise, adding an intersective adjective does not affect whether a quantity expression yields a bounded noun phrase: \emph{two cats} and \emph{two black cats} are both bounded.
+This is because \emph{cats} and \emph{black cats} both yield atelic events, whereas \emph{two cats} and \emph{two black cats} both yield telic events.

 Recall from Section~\ref{sec:UniversesOfNP} that for any predicate $P$ over instances of a $b$-noun phrase $\var{np}$, the subset of $\var{np}$s satisfying $P$, $\sumNP_{p:\var{np}} P$, is again a $b$-noun phrase.
 In particular, for any $b:\Boundedness$, $\var{np}:\NP^b$, and intersective adjective $\var{adj} : \IntAdj$, we have another $b$-noun phrase